Noble Consort Xun (Tongzhi): Xianfeng era

 The future Imperial Noble Consort Gongsu was born on the third day of the eighth lunar month in the seventh year of the reign of the Xianfeng Emperor, which translates to 20 September 1857 in the Gregorian calendar.

 Tongzhi era

 In November 1872, Lady Alut entered the Forbidden City and was granted the title "Concubine Xun" by the Tongzhi Emperor.
+Her niece, Lady Alute entered the Forbidden City a month earlier as Empress.
 On 23 December 1874, she was elevated to "Consort Xun".
 Her residence in the Forbidden city was Palace of Great Benevolence.

 Guangxu era

 The Tongzhi Emperor died on 12 January 1875 and was succeeded by his cousin Zaitian, who was enthroned as the Guangxu Emperor.
 On 29 May 1895, Lady Alut was elevated to "Noble Consort Xun".

 Xuantong era

 The Guangxu Emperor died on 14 November 1908 and was succeeded by his nephew Puyi, who was enthroned as the Xuantong Emperor.
 On 18 November 1908, Lady Alut was elevated to "Dowager Imperial Noble Consort Xun".
 She moved to Chuxiu Palace (儲秀宮/储秀宫) in the western part of the Forbidden City.